mwaylabs/generator-m-ionic/docs/guides/testing.md

 # and
 gulp protractor
 ```
-**Hint**: `gulp watch`, `gulp protractor` and `gulp watch` should not be run at the same time, this will yield unexpected and weird results.
+**Hint**: `gulp watch` and `gulp protractor` should not be run at the same time, this will yield unexpected and weird results.
 Make sure to run them separately!

 ### Karma and Jasmine for unit tests